Lunar Polar Exploration Mission: Overview

 The Lunar Polar Exploration mission would demonstrate new surface exploration technologies related to vehicular transport and lunar night survival for sustainable lunar exploration in polar regions.
 For precision landing it would utilize a feature matching algorithm and navigational equipment derived from JAXA's Smart Lander for Investigating Moon (SLIM) mission.
 The lander's payload capacity would be 350 kg at minimum.
 The rover would carry multiple instruments by JAXA and ISRO including a drill to collect sub-surface samples from 1.5 m depth.
-Water prospecting and analysis are likely to be mission objectives.
+Water prospecting and analysis are also likely to be mission objectives.
+The missions overall goal will be to study the lunar volatile materials, including lunar water, in the vicinity of a Permanently Shadowed Region at the lunar South pole.

 The European Space Agency's Exospheric Mass Spectrometer L-band (EMS-L) of PROSPECT mission was originally planned to fly as a payload on the Russian Luna 27 mission, however EMS-L will now fly on this mission due to continued international collaboration being thrown into doubt by the 2022 Russian invasion of Ukraine and related sanctions on Russia.
 Payload proposals from other space agencies might be sought.

+The lander has been fully re-engineered by ISRO, which required the development of a new engine.
+The same engine will be used by ISRO in the future for crewed lunar landing missions.
+The LUPEX mission will test this engine, developed by Liquid Propulsion Systems Centre (LPSC).
+The rover now weighs 350 kg, while the lander is heavier (in comparison to the original design).
+The rover is mounted externally as it is heavy and cannot be transported within the lander like in Chandrayaan-3.
+A sky crane like arrangement has now been designed to deploy it on the Moon's surface.

+One of the main challenges ahead is choosing a specific landing location, according to Inoue Hiroka, a researcher with the Lunar Polar Exploration Project Team at JAXA's Space Exploration Center.
+Landing at the south polar zone of the Moon is the plan, as it is thought to have a high probability of having water.
+There aren't many level places in this area, though, that are perfect for landing and guaranteeing adequate lighting and communication.
+The team intends to make its landing site public as soon as they determine the ideal place, since other nations may select the same area.

 Payloads

-Few selected Japanese instruments along with the candidate instruments of ISRO and ESA and the invited international collaborators by JAXA.
+Some selected Japanese instruments along with the candidate instruments of ISRO and ESA and the invited international collaborators by JAXA.